 Wholistic simply means that we look at every aspect of the person.
 The Alongsiders movement desires to see vulnerable children recover and change socially, emotionally, mentally, physically and spiritually so that they can live as whole human beings.

-Inspirational means that we want to inspire our younger brother or sister through our dealings with them.
+Inspirational means that we want to inspire our younger brother or sister through our relationship.
 We do not just have a story.
 We have the good news of Jesus, the gospel.
 The most inspiring story you can think of!
 The gift is that we can show this good news in every area of life.
-Holistically inspiring, in other words.
-It is important that you, as an Alongsider, are motivated by love and inspired (literally: filled by the Spirit of Christ) rather than by money or the promise of rewards or, even more worryingly, shame, guilt or obligation.
+Holistically inspiring, in other words. it is important that you, as an Alongsider, are motivated by love and inspired by the Spirit of Christ rather than by money or the promise of rewards or, even more worryingly, shame, guilt or obligation.

 Belonging means that every person wants to belong somewhere.
 Every child needs some form of familiar relationship.
-These can be the family or the church a child attends.
+These can be their family, or the church a child attends.
 If children do not have these relationships within the family or the church, they will look for a group of people who accept them.
-Of course, someone can end up doing well and join an association or take up a certain hobby with others, but things can also go badly wrong and then you see them joining, for example, a 'gang'.
+Of course, someone can end up doing well and join certain activites with others.
+And things can also go poorly and then you see them joining gangs.
 When children experience that they are part of reliable and meaningful relationships, they learn to look at themselves in the right way and to form meaningful relationships with others.